Random Terrain

 Spider-Man (Parker Brothers)

 I love how you climb buildings in this game.
 Of course, Spider-Man games made in the 21st century and beyond will usually be more fun, but this Atari 2600 game gave you something that was rare at the time.
-You could climb and swing on a web.
+You could climb and swing on a web line.
 I could be wrong, but I think this was the only Atari 2600 game that gave you that ability.

 Stargate/Defender II (Atari)